ActivityWatch/aw-server-rust/aw-sync/README.md

 cargo run --bin aw-server -- --testing --port $PORT --dbpath test-$PORT.sqlite --device-id $PORT --no-legacy-import
 ```

-Now run `cargo run --bin aw-sync-rust -- --port 5668` to pull buckets from the sync dir (retrieving events from the 5667 instance) and push buckets from the 5668 instance to the sync dir.
+Now run `cargo run --bin aw-sync -- --port 5668` to pull buckets from the sync dir (retrieving events from the 5667 instance) and push buckets from the 5668 instance to the sync dir.